WAER: History

 The enterprise was overseen by the dean of Radio department Kenneth G. Bartlett and professor Lawrence Myers Jr. served as the faculty manager.
 Student staff was soon appointed to create schedule of broadcast.
 The broadcasts included classical music, sports, news, religious programs from the Hendricks Chapel, immediate university news, student activities, as well as official university events.
-The station operated from 4 pm to 10 pm to avoid lecture hours.
+The station operated from 4 to 10 p.m. to avoid lecture hours.

-When it began in 1947, WAER was authorized radiated power of only 2.5 Watt, but in 1951 FCC granted an increase in power to 1000 watts.
+When it began in 1947, WAER was authorized an effective radiated power of only 2.5 watts, but in 1951 the FCC granted an increase in power to 1,000 watts.
 The station began broadcasting seven hours a day, seven days a week, and became Syracuse University's permanent radio station.
-By 1984, The station ran at 6,000-watt power.
+By 1984, the station’s effective radiated power was 6,000 watts.
 The station had moved to the then newly-built Newhouse II building by the seventies.

 Up until 1983, WAER was student-run, but in a controversial decision in 1983, SU took over WAER and hired full-time professionals to run operations and train students.

-In 2017, a full length documentary titled "The Miracle Microphone: The Impossible History and History Makers of WAER Radio" chronicled the 70-year history of WAER.
+In 2017, a full-length documentary titled "The Miracle Microphone: The Impossible History and History Makers of WAER Radio" chronicled the 70-year history of WAER.
 The documentary was researched and produced by Scott MacFarlane and Keith Kobland and won New York state AP Press Association award in 2019.

 Formerly a component of the auxiliary services department, the station became part of the S. I. Newhouse School of Public Communications in July 2021.
 The station continues to be housed at Haft Hall, 795 Ostrom Ave, where it has been located since 2003.